MalcolmWeyeneth/Azure-Lessons-Groups/README.md

 ![GitHub Logo](/add_user_member_added.jpg)

-So you now have the knowledge on how to setup a group, and how to add a memeber to the group using the Azure portal, pretty easy!!
+So you now have the knowledge on how to setup a group, and how to add a memeber to the group using the Azure portal, pretty easy!!😄